-Future Observatory launches a new programme for emerging design researchers supported by Arts and Humanities Research Council (AHRC) and Idlewild Trust.
+Future Observatory launches a new programme for emerging design researchers supported by Arts and Humanities Research Council (AHRC).

 The Design Museum is partnering with Imagination, Lancaster University and Charles Sturt University, Australia, in ‘Design School: The Future of the Project’, a research initiative funded by the Arts and Humanities Research Council (AHRC).

 The project comprises three research summits focusing on the educational, industry and cultural turns of the design school project.

 The first summit took place on June 2016.
 The second took place in May 2017.
 The third summit is taking place in November 2017.
 Please see below for further information.

 Download resources and listen to the audio recordings from the Design School Summit 1.